jealous/stockstats/README.md

 20160817  62536480.0  40.45  40.59  39.12  1567600
 ```

+Use `unwrap` to convert it back to a `pandas.DataFrame`.
+Note that `unwrap` won't reset the columns and the index.

 ### Access the Data

 `StockDataFrame` is a subclass of `pandas.DataFrame`.
 All the functions